Meet The Team

 Ellen Kittredge

-Ellen Kitteridge has a bachelor's degree in Environmental Studies from Oberlin College.
+Ellen Kittredge has a bachelor's degree in Environmental Studies from Oberlin College.
 She has been an advocate for human health and appropriate land stewardship since her early twenties, when she worked for the Centre for Food Safety, a non-profit focused on sustainable agriculture solutions to the world’s ecological crises.
 In her late twenties, she trained in nutritional counselling and has been in private practice since 2008 as a health and wellness coach, where she teaches clients about the relationship between human health and the health of the environment.
 She has a separate, though related passion, of connecting people directly to the land through nature-based connection practices sourced from her extensive study with living holders of indigenous land-based wisdom traditions from around the world.

 Ffion Thomas